 Corporate Storytelling

 This type of Chronicle captures the story of a company or group: it provides a timeline of what happened, when and why.
 It records contributions to your industry and community, and shares your leadership in new knowledge and innovation.
-Interviewing key people and drawing insights from your written records effectively turns archives into an engaging, professional narrative.
+A Chronicle also illustrates your expertise in business and your ability to meet the needs of your customers and clients.
+For longstanding family enterprises, a Chronicle can include both your private and public histories.

 Five Reasons You’ll be Pleased You Produced an Organisational History Chronicle:

-2 A Chronicle captures voices, details and experiences that might otherwise be forgotten over time.
+2 A Chronicle captures voices, details and experiences that would otherwise be forgotten over time.
 In particular, your origin and growth stories are recorded, as well as your expertise and practices, and new innovations and impacts can be highlighted.

 3 A Chronicle can strengthen your brand, clarifying your values and competitive offerings for customers and other stakeholders.